 Memorize Commonly-used Phrases: in our early days in China, when chatting with Chinese people whom we meet casually on the street, we spend most of our time answering the same few questions, e.g. “How long have you lived in China?”, “Why have you come to China?”, “Which country have you come from?”, “Where do you study Chinese?”.
 It is helpful, therefore, if we spend a little time memorizing the answers to these commonly-asked questions as this will build confidence.
 At the same time, memorize some useful ‘friendly phrases’, such as “I like living in China”, “Chinese people are very friendly”, as well as common greetings and leave-takings.

 Try Interpreting: translating from Chinese into English will help check whether or not you have remembered the vocabulary as well as understood the meaning.
 For instance, play back the recording of the dialogue in your textbook with your hand on the ‘pause’ button and see how fast you can translate the dialogue into English.
 When your Chinese has reached a higher level, translate out loud a children’s story on the radio or the weather forecast on the television.
-At an even higher level, act as ‘interpreter’ to taped lectures or translate the television news into English (– although it is best first to read the English-language newspaper or listen to the English-language news so that you have some idea of the day’s main news items).
+At an even higher level, act as ‘interpreter’ to taped lectures or translate the news on TV into English (– although it is best first to read the news in English on the Internet so that you have some idea of the day’s main news items).